-Administrative Intern: Students in an approved full-time master's degree program in school administration and are participating in their required internship at a school unit.
-Full-time students, while completing their internship, are not required to have a North Carolina educator's license.
+Administrative Intern: A student in an approved full-time master's degree program in School Administration, who is participating in the required internship at a school unit.
+Full-time students are not required to have a North Carolina educator's license while completing their internship.

-Administrator: An individual employed by the Local Education Agencies (LEAs) to work in an administrative position in a North Carolina public school system.
+Administrator: An individual employed by the public school unit (PSU) to work in an administrative position in a North Carolina public school unit.
 He or she must meet the employment and/or licensure criteria required by the State Board of Education for the specific administrative assignment.
-There are two types of administrators: school based and central office:
+There are two types of administrators: school based administrators and central office administrators:

-School-Based Administrators: Principals and assistant principals
+School-Based Administrators: Principal, school building principal and assistant principal